IDAES/idaes-pse/docs/reference_guides/apps/grid_integration/Bidder.rst

 each of these uncertain price and power output pairs formulates a segment in the bidding curves.

-Here we present a stochastic bidding model for a renewable integated energy system (Wind generator + PEM).
+Here we present a stochastic bidding model for a renewable integrated energy system (Wind generator + PEM).

 Day-Ahead Bidding Problem for Wind + PEM IES
 ---------------------------------------------

-The objective function is the expected profit, which equals the revenue substracts the cost.
+The objective function is the expected profit, which equals the revenue substract the cost.
 We want to consider the revenue from the electricity market and the hydrogen market.

 .. math:: \max \quad \sum_{s \in S, t \in T^{DA}}\omega_{s}[{(\pi_{t,s}^{DA}P_{t,s}^{DA} + \pi_{t,s}^{RT}(P_{t,s}^{RT}-P_{t,s}^{DA}))\Delta t  + Pr^{H}m_{t,s}^{H}- c_{t,s}}] - C_{fix}